bowman2001/perplex/exampleSite/content/blog/codelayout/index.md

 ```

 ## Short lines
-When our code lines never exceed {$40} characters, we can embed them inside or place them beside the text:
+When our code lines never exceed {$40} characters, we place them beside the text:

+---

 ```json {.left}
 {